 The Equality Act 2010 outlines 9 protected characteristics which describe aspects of a person's identity.
 Most people have a few protected characteristics, and employers have a responsibility to protect employees from discrimination, harassment and bullying in the workplace based on these characteristics.

 - What are the 9 protected characteristics?

-- How to promote diversity in the workplace
+- How can you promote diversity in the workplace?

 Before the Equality Act 2010, different legislation protected individuals against discrimination based on various identity attributes.
 The act now consolidates all anti-discrimination legislation by outlining 9 protected characteristics.